 Write down everything.

 Use a simple training log to track your progress: start with your initial body weight, body measurements, and “before” and “after” photos.
 Record your sets and reps, how you felt during and after your workout, and anything you feel you should change.
-You can use your training log as a food journal to record your meals, snacks, and diet progress.
+You can use your training log to record your meals, snacks, and diet progress as a food journal.
 Review your records weekly and identify your successes and ways to change if you think there are failures.

 Stay hydrated during your gym workouts.

 Drink more water before, during, and after your workout.
-Dehydration begins after losing as little as 2% of your body weight in fluids, and if you are training hard, you may be losing as much as 6-10%.
-This lack of fluid reduces your blood volume and will make your workout feel harder and reduce your exercise performance.
-You should drink ½ to 1 ounce of water per pound of bodyweight every day.
+Dehydration begins after losing as little as 2% of your body weight in fluids, and if you are training hard, you may lose as much as 6-10%.
+This lack of fluid reduces your blood volume, makes your workout feel harder, and reduces your exercise performance.
+You should drink ½ to 1 ounce of water per pound of body weight every day.
 Drink water before you train at the gym and during your workout to replace any fluids you lose.